What is Static Testing?

 - Walkthrough: The author of the work product explains the product to his team.
 Participants can ask questions if any.
-Meeting is led by the author.
+A meeting is led by the author.
 Scribe makes note of review comments

-- Inspection: The main purpose is to find defects and meeting is led by trained moderator.
-This review is a formal type of review where it follows strict process to find the defects.
-Reviewers have checklist to review the work products .They record the defect and inform the participants to rectify those errors.
+- Inspection: The main purpose is to find defects and meeting is led by a trained moderator.
+This review is a formal type of review where it follows a strict process to find the defects.
+Reviewers have a checklist to review the work products.They record the defect and inform the participants to rectify those errors.

 Dynamic Testing Techniques:

 - Integration Testing: Individual modules are grouped together and tested by the developers.
-The purpose is to determine that modules are working as expected once they are integrated.
+The purpose is to determine what modules are working as expected once they are integrated.

 - System Testing: System Testing is performed on the whole system by checking whether the system or application meets the requirement specification document.